kasisubbarayudu/orc8r-helm/README.md

 # orc8r-helm

 > [!NOTE]
-Highlights information that users should take into account, even when skimming.
+1) Highlights information that users should take into account, even when skimming.
+2) I am hind

 > [!IMPORTANT]
 > Crucial information necessary for users to succeed.